 If you want to increase your energy levels and get well and stay well than changing your eating habits to simulate how our ancestors of over 10,000 years ago is imperative.

 Despite many people and the media thinking Gluten Free is a fad, and the fact that large corporations are capitalizing on Gluten Free branding, there is a large amount of evidence that gluten is not good for you.
 Gluten can cause fatigue, irritable bowel symptoms, skin problems, and joint and muscle pain.
-Gluten can also cause serious health problems such as celiac disease, allergies, hypothyroidism, schizophrenia, and autism spectrum disorders.
-Gluten is a mixture of several … [Read more...]
+Gluten can also cause serious health problems such as celiac disease and hypothyroidism.
+Gluten is a mixture of several proteins in cereal grains, especially wheat, that … [Read more...]